Sustainable Innovation Platform

 The winner of the 2016 KKR Eco-Innovation Award was Qingdao Haier Co., Ltd. (“Qingdao Haier”), the white goods home appliance subsidiary of Haier Group.
 Qingdao Haier was selected for its development of energy-efficient air conditioners that reduce energy consumption using innovative technologies.
 Qingdao Haier’s winning Haier Intelligent Air Conditioning project includes a series of nearly 100 energy-efficient inverter room air conditioners.
 These innovative consumer appliances feature six industry-leading technologies that use smart technology sensors to detect body movement and temperature, and thereby adjust the air conditioner output capacity accordingly.
 Learn more about its project here.

-As the winner, Qingdao Haier was awarded both a financial prize to enhance its broader environmental initiatives as well as customized project enhancement support from KKR and KKR Capstone.
+As winners, US Foods and Qingdao Haier were awarded both a financial prize to enhance broader environmental initiatives as well as customized project enhancement support from KKR and KKR Capstone.